 Slip & Fall Accidents Lawyer in Boulder, CO

 When you venture out of your home and are spending time at a friend's house or at a commercial property, you should have the expectation that the property has been properly maintained and, as such, is safe for you and your family.
-However, lack of maintenance can often cause residential or commercial properties to be in disrepair which can lead to horrible accidents and severe injury.
+However, lack of maintenance can cause residential or commercial properties to deteriorate, leading to serious accidents and severe injury.

 If you or a loved one has suffered a fall due to the negligence of a property owner, you may have rights to file a premises liability lawsuit.
-Please contact our attorney at Jeffress Law today by calling 303-993-8685.
+Please contact Jeffress Law today by calling 303-632-9748.
 Our attorney, Christopher W. Jeffress, can draw upon his 25 years of experience to help you seek the maximum compensation to get you or your loved one back to normal and healed.

 What Are The Most Common Slip-And-Fall Injuries?

-In the state of Colorado, homeowners and store owners have a responsibility to maintain their property so that it's safe.
-When they fail to do this and it leads to another person becoming injured, they can be held responsible for damages and treatments.
+In Colorado, homeowners and business owners are responsible for maintaining their property to ensure it's safe.
+When they fail to do this, and another person is injured, they can be held liable for damages and medical expenses.

 Some of these injuries occur more often than others.
 It may come as a surprise to learn that falls are the leading cause of traumatic brain injuries ahead of car crashes and other accidents.